scrapy/scrapy-bench/README.md

 	  -s, --set TEXT    Settings to be passed to the Scrapy command.
 Use with the bookworm/broadworm commands.

+	  --random_payload_size INTEGER  Add a random payload with the given size.
 	  --help            Show this message and exit.

 	Commands: